What is Malaysia Airlines policy on carry-on allowance?

 Free Baggage Allowance

-The free checked baggage allowance is determined by weight:
+The free checked baggage allowance is determined by weight with no limitations on the number of pieces:

 Depending on their Enrich tier status, passengers may be entitled to additional checked baggage allowance: